-b.
-Medicaid Agency Oversight of Operating Agency Performance.
+b Medicaid Agency Oversight of Operating Agency Performance.
 When the waiver is not operated by the Medicaid agency, specify the functions that are expressly delegated through a memorandum of understanding (MOU) or other written document, and indicate the frequency of review and update for that document.
 Specify the methods that the Medicaid agency uses to ensure that the operating agency performs its assigned waiver operational and administrative functions in accordance with waiver requirements.
-Also specify the frequency of Medicaid agency assessment of operating agency performance:

-As indicated in section 1 of this appendix, the waiver is not operated by a separate agency of the State.
-Thus this section does not need to be completed.

-3. Use of Contracted Entities.
-Specify whether contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable) (select one):

-Yes.
-Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid agency and/or operating agency (if applicable).

-Specify the types of contracted entities and briefly describe the functions that they perform.
-Complete Items A-5 and A-6.:

-No. Contracted entities do not perform waiver operational and administrative functions on behalf of the Medicaid agency and/or the operating agency (if applicable).

-4. Role of Local/Regional Non-State Entities.
-Indicate whether local or regional non-state entities perform waiver operational and administrative functions and, if so, specify the type of entity (Select One):

-Applicable - Local/regional non-state agencies perform waiver operational and administrative functions.
-Check each that applies:

-Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
+Also specify the frequency of Medicaid agency assessment of operating agency performance: As indicated in section 1 of this appendix, the waiver is not operated by a separate agency of the State.
+Thus this section does not need to be completed. ppendix A: Waiver Administration and Operation on beh Y a S Contracted Entities.
+Specify whether contracted entities perform waiver operational and administrative functions half of the Medicaid agency and/or the operating agency (if applicable) (select one): es.
+Contracted entities perform waiver operational and administrative functions on behalf of the Medicaid gency and/or operating agency (if applicable). pecify the types of contracted entities and briefly describe the functions that they perform.
+Complete Items A-5 and -6. : N o.
+Contracted entities do not perform waiver operational and administrative functions on behalf of the fedicaid agency and/or the operating agency (if applicable).
+A: Waiver Administration and Operation of Local/Regional Non-State Entities.
+Indicate whether local or regional non-state entities perform waiver ional and administrative functions and, if so, specify the type of entity (Select One): N ot applicable pplicable - Local/regional non-state agencies perform waiver operational and administrative functions.
+Theck each that applies: Local/Regional non-state public agencies perform waiver operational and administrative functions at the local or regional level.
 There is an interagency agreement or memorandum of understanding between the State and these agencies that sets forth responsibilities and performance requirements for these agencies that is available through the Medicaid agency.

-Specify the nature of these agencies and complete items A-5 and A-6:

-Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
 There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+The contract(s) under which private the operating agency (if applicable).